Brandin Cooks Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 - This season Cooks has 57 catches (84 targets), leading his team with 641 receiving yards (71.2 per game) plus two touchdowns.

-- Cooks has been the target of 84 of his team's 298 passing attempts this season, or 28.2% of the target share.

-- Cooks (eight red zone targets) has been the recipient of 25.0% of his team's 32 red zone pass attempts.
+- Cooks has seen the ball thrown his way eight times in the red zone this season, 25.0% of his team's 32 red zone pass attempts.

 - The Texans have run 59.4% passing plays and 40.6% rushing plays this season.
 They rank 32nd in the NFL in scoring.